-Prior to taking over the Bradley program in 2015, Wardle compiled a 95-65 (.594) overall record at Green Bay, a five-year run that culminated with consecutive 24-win seasons and three straight postseason appearances.
-The 2014 Horizon League Coach, Wardle led the Phoenix to a 24-7 overall record in 2013-14, which included a 14-2 league record to claim the regular-season conference title and an automatic bid to the NIT.
+The success showcased by Wardle in just his two seasons is nothing new for the head coach.
+Prior to taking over the Bradley program in 2015, Wardle compiled a 95-65 (.594) overall record at Green Bay, a five-year run that culminated with consecutive 24-win seasons and three-straight postseason appearances.
+The 2014 Horizon League Coach, Wardle led the Phoenix to a 24-7 mark in 2013-14, including a 14-2 league record to claim the regular-season conference title and an automatic bid to the NIT.

-A native of Willowbrook, IL, Wardle was a two-time all-state selection at Hinsdale Central High School, where he ranks as the school’s all-time leading scorer and rebounder.
+A native of Willowbrook, Illinois, Wardle was a two-time all-state selection at Hinsdale Central High School, where he ranks as the school’s all-time leading scorer and rebounder.
 He went on to play collegiately at Marquette, helping the Golden Eagles to a pair of NIT appearances in 1998 and 2000.
 As a senior in 2000, Wardle served as team captain and finished as the second-leading scorer in Conference USA by pumping in 18.8 points per game.

 After graduating from Marquette in 2001 with a bachelor’s degree in communication studies, Wardle played professionally for two seasons in the NBA Development League and Continental Basketball Association, before beginning his coaching career as Director of Operations at Marquette from 2003-05.
 He was an assistant coach at Green Bay from 2005-10, before being named Phoenix head coach April 15, 2010.

 Wardle is married to the former Lecia Schuetz, a soccer student-athlete during her collegiate career at Marquette.
-The couple has three children: daughters Mya and Emery, and son, Davin.
+The couple has three children – daughters Mya and Emery, and son, Davin.